 KiLLER KiNG return with “Phantom of Love“.
-The quartet brought their A-game for this release, exceeding our expectations with a revamped sound, surprising solo performances, polished vocals and well crafted instrumentals, in what is their best release to date.
+The quartet brought to the spotlight a revamped sound, surprising solo performances, polished vocals, and well-crafted instrumentals, in what is their best release to date.

 Title: Phantom Of Love Label: B-Project Release date: 18/03/2018 Genre: J-Pop/Dance